aayushvbw/System-Control-thorugh-Hand-Gesture/README.md

   2. Control the volume
   3. Traversing over the taskbar (alt + esc)

-You can add new gestures or functionalities or even edit the present functions based on your preference and ease.
+<h2>You can add new gestures or functionalities or even edit the present functions based on your preference and ease.<h2>

 This project is only for learning concepts of openCV, Mediapipe and some more libraries.